B1. Partial List of Foreign Institutions classified as Official for purposes of Reporting on the TIC Forms

 - The Geographic Version (PDF) (revised June 2008).

-B2.
-DESCRIPTION: The list above of foreign institutions, which conform to the definition of foreign official institutions on the Treasury International Capital (TIC) Forms, supersedes all previous lists.
+The list above of foreign institutions, which conform to the definition of foreign official institutions on the Treasury International Capital (TIC) Forms, supersedes all previous lists.
 The definition of foreign official institutions is:

 "FOREIGN OFFICIAL INSTITUTIONS (FOI) include the following:

 - Treasuries, including ministries of finance, or corresponding departments of national governments; central banks, including all departments thereof; stabilization funds, including official exchange control offices or other government exchange authorities; and diplomatic and consular establishments and other departments and agencies of national governments.

 - Banks, corporations, or other agencies (including development banks and other institutions that are majority-owned by central governments) that are fiscal agents of national governments and perform activities similar to those of a treasury, central bank, stabilization fund, or exchange control authority."